Ellis Harrison: Port Vale

 On 11 August 2022, Harrison signed for League One club Port Vale for an undisclosed fee.
 Manager Darrell Clarke said: "I know a lot about Ellis because I made him, no disrespect to him, but Ellis would tell you that himself".
 He scored his first goal for the Valiants in a 2–1 defeat at Milton Keynes Dons six days later.
 He developed an effective strike partnership with James Wilson and was named as Vale's Player of the Month for both August and September.
+His overhead kick against former club Bristol Rovers on 22 April was voted as the club's goal of the season.
+He was the club's top-scorer in the 2022–23 campaign with 11 goals in 34 games.